geranimo56789-dotcom/a8/docs/ios-testflight-setup.md

 - Download the .p8 and note the Key ID and Issuer ID
 - Paste the .p8 contents (including the BEGIN/END lines) into the secret APPSTORE_PRIVATE_KEY
 - Set APPSTORE_KEY_ID and APPSTORE_ISSUER_ID secrets accordingly

+If the “Keys” page is missing, your Apple ID likely does not have permission.
+Ask the Account Holder (Owner) to grant access or generate a key for you.
+Otherwise, use the Apple ID + app-specific password method.

 ### Run the workflow
 Once variables and secrets are set, start the workflow “Build and Upload iOS (TestFlight)” from the Actions tab.
 You can provide optional inputs: